N-Jerry/MySQL_admin/Backup_and_Restore/README.md

 mysql -u root -p
 ```

-Then run the SQL script:
+Then run the SQL script create_ecommerce_db.sql which has the CREATE DATABASE, USE, CREATE TABLE, and INSERT INTO for the database and table :

 ```sql
 -- In MySQL shell